jclry1/ms4_citizen_tree/docs/testing.md

 ### Test Stock Update in DB
 As an admin, check the stock for a particular product in the Django Admin.
 Proceed to site and make a purchase of the product * 2.
-Return to admin and verigy that the stock level ahs updated and is also correctly reflected in the UI for the next buyer.
+Return to admin and verify that the stock level has updated and is also correctly reflected in the UI for the next buyer.
 Result: Pass

 ### Verify that the order information together with the payment status is available to a user on their 'My Orders' page